Prepare to upgrade

 Review the following frequently-asked questions about the upgrade process.
 If you still aren’t sure about the version upgrade impact, or if your use case doesn’t quite fit the standard upgrade path, feel free to post in the #gloo or #gloo-enterprise channels of our public Slack.

 The basic helm upgrade process is not suitable for environments in which downtime is unacceptable.
-Instead, you can follow the Canary upgrade guide to deploy multiple version of Gloo Edge to your cluster, and test the upgrade version before uninstalling the existing version.
+Instead, you can follow the Canary upgrade guide to deploy multiple version of Gloo Gateway to your cluster, and test the upgrade version before uninstalling the existing version.

 Is the upgrade procedure different if I am not a cluster administrator?